solaeus/dust/README.md

 ## Benchmarks

 > [!IMPORTANT]
 > Anything shown here is a preliminary benchmark to guage the performance of Dust as it is being developed.
-Benchmarks at this point in development are not intended to be rigorous.

 The following benchmarks were run on a machine with the following specifications: